essential-contributions/pint/specs/language_primitives.md

 ### Character set

-Yurt input files must be encoded as TODO and must have the extension `*.yrt`.
+Yurt input files must be encoded as UTF-8 and may have the extension `*.yrt`.

 Yurt is case sensitive and has no layout restrictions.
 That is, pieces of whitespace containing spaces, tabs, and newlines are all equivalent to each other.

 ### Comments

 A `//` indicates that the rest of the line is a comment.
-Block comments are also supported using `/*` and `*/` to mark the beginning and end of a comment.

 ### Identifiers